 Thomas Aquinas College is committed to providing a school environment that is free of harassment, including sexual harassment.
-If you believe you are being subjected to such harassment, or if you witness conduct that you believe constitutes harassment, you must report the matter to the attention of a Resident Director, the Assistant Dean, the Student Support Coordinator, or the Title IX Coordinator (John Quincy Masteller, 805-421-5930) immediately so that complaints can be quickly and fairly resolved.
+If you believe you are being subjected to such harassment, or if you witness conduct that you believe constitutes harassment, you must report the matter to the attention of the Assistant Dean or Human Resource Specialist immediately so that complaints can be quickly and fairly resolved.
 The law protects you from any retaliation for reporting or participating in an investigation of a discrimination or discriminatory harassment complaint.
 A prompt and thorough investigation of the alleged incident will be conducted.
 To the extent possible, the investigation and any subsequent action will proceed in an atmosphere of confidentiality.
 Sexual harassment is considered to be unlawful sex discrimination and may be found when, among other reasons, a person initiates unwelcome sexual advances, remarks or jokes of a sexual nature, or other verbal or physical conduct of a sexual nature, which has the purpose or effect of creating a hostile and intimidating environment sufficiently severe or pervasive to substantially impair a reasonable person's participation in the College's programs or activities.
 In determining whether alleged conduct constitutes sexual harassment, consideration shall be given to the record of the incident as a whole and to the totality of the circumstances, including the context in which the alleged incidents occurred.